johnathanDOS/MistySkill-SimpleVoiceCommand/README.md

 8. Set the **Function to execute** to **getAccessToken** ![Create function](./img/create-function.png)
 9. Click **Create**.

-## Updating the VoiceCommand meta file
+## Updating the SimpleVoiceCommand meta file

 Each JavaScript skill you upload to Misty requires two files: